Skip to content

 ...

-They quickly halt the program using Action > Interrupt in RIDE, through a rush of fear and excitement. realising an infinite number of computations have been specified with a finite number of symbols, by calling the function within itself.
+They quickly halt the program using Action > Interrupt in RIDE, realising an infinite number of computations have been specified with a finite number of symbols, by calling the function within itself.
 The special symbol can also be used in place of the function name.
 Trying to do this for the infinite sum,

 sum {